alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.reset_position()`**

+Reset the Magnebot so that it isn't tipping over.
 Set the Magnebot's position from `(x, y, z)` to `(x, 0, z)`, set its rotation to the default rotation (see `tdw.tdw_utils.QuaternionUtils.IDENTITY`), and drop all held objects.
 The action ends when all previously-held objects stop moving.

 This will be interpreted by the physics engine as a _very_ sudden and fast movement.
 This action should only be called if the Magnebot is a position that will prevent the simulation from continuing (for example, if the Magnebot fell over).